 These pages allow you to send and administrate requests for photos from your community.
-You can find detailed instructions for these tools in the Person and Family Field Guide.
+You can find detailed instructions for these tools in the Person & Family Field Guide.

-System Communication Categories
+System Email Categories

-This page allows you to create and manage categories (e.g. Event Registration, Groups) for your system communications.
+This page allows you to create and manage categories (e.g. Event Registration, Groups) for your system emails.